nahidf/auth0-adventures/README.md

 └── Models : Shared library
 ```

-**Client** is a ASP.NET Core Blazor WASM app, which contains following features
+**Client** is a ASP.NET Core Blazor WASM app, which contains following features:

-- Prompts the user to log-in to Auth0
+- Prompts user to log-in to Auth0
 - Calls the ASP.NET Core web application to get the list of users

-**API** is a ASP.NET Core API, which contains following features
+**API** is a ASP.NET Core API, which contains following features:

 - Ensures the request being made is authorized
 - Takes a parameter specifying a search term